Hwange National Park, Zimbabwe

 Experience the majestic elephants from close proximity as they frequent the waterhole below camp.

-The Ngwana Club specializes in children on safari.
+The Ngwana Club specialises in children on safari.
 The staff are desperate to share their love of the bush with you and your family.

 Best time to Visit